doctrine/DoctrineORMModule/docs/developer-tools.md

                     ),
                 ),

-                // registering a new toolbar item with ZDT (name must be the same of the collector name) 'toolbar' => array(
+                // registering a new toolbar item with ZendDeveloperTools (name must be the same of the collector name) 'toolbar' => array(
                     'entries' => array(
                         // this is actually a name of a view script to use - you can use your custom one